Raymmar/download-twitter-spaces/README.md

 ## Saving a file

-After the file has processed, it will open a save dialogue box on your computer prompting you to save the file.
+After the file has been processed, it will open a save dialogue box on your computer prompting you to save the file.

 ![](https://gateway.ipfs.dxos.network/ipfs/QmQg9LtcGLgYphtxCzrYrhVWnyySPWQoNDPTEDD4fwK5nQ)

-The filename for the download will pull details from the meta description of the page you are on and include the URL details in case you need to find the post again.
-Below is an example file name for a file we recently downloaded.

-DXOS on X t.coSFPSZvtQsR.mp3

-The extension sanitizes the URL (removes invalid characters like /) so you will need to insert those if you want to access the URL in the future.
-For instance in the example above to get back to the URL you would need to edit the URL structure to [t.co/SFPSZvtQsR] by inserting the / between the .co and the URL hash on the right.

-You can also just replace this default file name with whatever you want before saving the file.
+You can replace the default file name with whatever you want before saving the file.

 ## How it works

-Twitter obfuscates your audio recordings and then chops them up in to 3 second .acc files which they then combine at runtime to recreate the recording.
+Twitter obfuscates your audio recordings and then chops them up into 3 second .acc files which they then combine at runtime to recreate the recording.
 This makes it difficult to download your audio as you cannot just inspect the page and look for an mp3 file to download.

-This extension works by montors network activity in the browser when activated, and searching for a M3U8 URL which is a playlist that tells the server which .aac files to send back and in what order.
+This extension works by monitoring network activity in the browser when activated, and searching for a M3U8 URL which is a playlist that tells the server which .aac files to send back and in what order.

 Once the extension finds that URL, it assembles all of the .aac files, and combines them into a final audio file that you can download as an mp3.